gearglow/ReptiliaWithATwist/The List.md

 Elysia grinned.
 "Definitely.
 Gotta keep Hermione on her toes, after all.
 I've been slacking too much.
 Divination, honestly.
 What on earth was I thinking?"

-"Probably that it was an easy O, if I recall," Hermione snarked.
+"Probably that it was an easy O, if I recall," Hermione said mock-primly.
 Luna giggled.

+"You'd think I'd know better than to let myself get bored by now," Elysia grinned.
+"That way lies mischief."

+Hermione snorted.
+"Mischief's in your blood, Ellie.
+I'm just glad you're not a prankster like your father and his marauding mates.
+The castle'd come down around our ears."

+Elysia winked at Luna.

+"No worries there.
+Can't have poor Prof. McGonagall's pretty black hair going grey, now can we?"